mrsprogrammer/recipe-frontend/README.md

 #### Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI, use `ng help` or check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).